Mostafa-Moawad/lost-in-city-JsGame/README.md

 * Score and speed increases every round.
-* Player has 5 lives the Game-over.
+* Player has 5 lives then it's Game-over.

 ![image](/scene.png)